fparviz/Project4/README.md

 Part 2:

-1. Visit my GitHub Page https://github.com/fparviz/Project4
+1. Download the repository from my GitHub Page https://github.com/fparviz/Project4
-2. Open the file 'index.html'
+2. In the folder 'views', open the html file 'pizza.html' using Google Chrome
 3. Scroll the website to see the pizza animation

 Optimizations made in views/js/main.js: